lamoghaighoroje/Lamogha-RIS-technical-tasks/README.md

 ```
 A scatter plot (similar to the diagram below) showing the cluster points of the 3 routes is expected.
 ![Example of expected plot](3cluster_n_init-10.png) Figure 1: Example of expected plots.
 It shows how the points in the running observation fit into the 3 potential routes known.

+Question 2: Do I tend to run on each route about as often, or do I have a favorite route?

+Answer 2: The number of times each route is ran is about: `30`,`31`, and `39`.
+This means that you run two routes about as often, but one route a little bit more (about 0.09% more).